jnoortheen/pipm/README.md

 # Installation

-- Adviced to install only inside virtualenv as this will replace pip executable
+- Adviced to install only inside virtualenv

 Install from PyPI